meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 **Padding**

-By default, for the generative tasks, the `lm-eval --model_args="{...}" --batch_size=auto` command will use Huggingface inference solution that uses a static batch method with [left padding](https://github.com/EleutherAI/lm-evaluation-harness/blob/8ad598dfd305ece8c6c05062044442d207279a97/lm_eval/models/huggingface.py#L773) using EOS_token for Llama models.
+By default, for the generative tasks, the `lm-eval --model_args="{...}" --batch_size=auto` command will use Hugging Face 🤗 inference solution that uses a static batch method with [left padding](https://github.com/EleutherAI/lm-evaluation-harness/blob/8ad598dfd305ece8c6c05062044442d207279a97/lm_eval/models/huggingface.py#L773) using EOS_token for Llama models.
 While our internal evaluation will load python original checkpoints and handle individual generation request asynchronously without any padding.
 To simulate this, we will use VLLM inference solution to do dynamic batching without any padding.

 **NOTE**: Since our prompts in the evals dataset has already included all the special tokens required by instruct model, such as `|start_header_id|>user<|end_header_id|>`, we will not use `--apply_chat_template` argument for instruct models anymore.
 However, we need to use `add_bos_token=True` flag to add the BOS_token back during VLLM inference, as the BOS_token is removed by default in [this PR](https://github.com/EleutherAI/lm-evaluation-harness/pull/1465).